linphone-40685558/group3-coursework/usecases/usecase13.md

 ## Extensions

-If N exceeds the number of cities in the continent data, the system returns the maximum number of cities data available.
+If N exceeds the number of cities in the continent, the system returns the maximum number of cities data available.

 ## Sub-Variations